-Figuring out who foots the bill and carries the responsibility for a crash will often have long-term repercussions, so it’s good to learn what will happen and how it can affect you.
+Figuring out who foots the bill and carries the responsibility for a company vehicle crash will often have long-term repercussions, so it’s good to learn what will happen and how it can affect you.

-Step 1: Deciding Who’s to Blame
+Step 1: Deciding Who Is to Blame

 Step 2: Determining Who Pays

 One of the biggest questions after a car crash is: which insurance company is going to pay for the damage?
 Again, if the other driver is at fault, his or her insurance company will pay for it.
 When your employer owns the car you’re driving, the company carries the insurance on it, so that insurance company will pay for it if you are at fault.

 But keep in mind that there are limits to your employer’s liability.
 In most cases, this usually goes back to the question of whether or not you were in the scope of your duties when the crash happened.

 In a nutshell, this means that if you were carrying out a job-related function, you’re covered by your employer’s insurance.